 - Large and different organizational units.

-Our solution means that you can have multiple ‘restaurants’ each with their own theme, name, dress code, cuisine, ordering system and management structure which as a customer, looks and feels totally unique.
-Or for some organizations, you may not want unique branding and functionality but you do need localized management and content, much like a restaurant ‘franchise’ model.
-Whatever model you need, however, your company needs to present its alumni network, both scenarios enable a large organization to deliver a valuable experience to the Alumni.
+Our solution means that you can have multiple ‘restaurants’ each with their own theme, name, dress code, cuisine, ordering system and management structure which, to a customer, look and feel totally unique.
+Or for some organizations, you may not want unique branding and functionality but do want localized management and content, much like a restaurant ‘franchise’ model.
+Both scenarios enable a large organization to deliver a valuable experience to the Alumni.

 The Alumni Platform Must Still Be Global

-In the Multiple Restaurants, One Kitchen model, all the restaurants are being run out of the same kitchen following global business rules; centralizing all technologies, mitigating cross over and allowing for a single investment to run the best in class “back of house.”
+In the One Kitchen, Multiple Restaurants model, all 'restaurants' are following the same global business rules, centralizing all technologies, mitigating cross-over, and allowing for a single investment to run the best in class “back of house.'

 In the context of an Alumni Platform, this translates as unified data security, data hygiene, business process and a single system of record and workflows.

-We have seen this model working very successfully in a number of scenarios:
+We have seen this model working very successfully in a number of scenarios.
+For example:

 Alumni Platforms Evolve With The User

-A key function of this model of allowing chapters, subsidiaries or even countries with their own regional Alumni site, yet still part of the global organization is the ability for each site to cater to their Alumni based on what is important for the organization and the Alumni.
-Whether it be cultural requirements or specific staffing or practice areas, enabling micro-communities as part of a larger ecosystem makes it easier for your Alumni to find their tribe and leads to greater engagement.
+A key function of this model of allowing chapters, subsidiaries or even countries to have their own regional alumni site, while still being part of the global organization, is the ability for each site to cater to their alumni based on what is important specifically within that region.
+Whether it be due to cultural requirements, specific staffing or practice areas, enabling micro-communities as part of a larger ecosystem makes it easier for your alumni to find their tribe, and leads to greater engagement.